Ermanno de Biagi

-While trading NWOBHM (New Wave Of British Heavy Metal, for what it's worth) rarities recently, I was pleased to discover Dawnwatcher, from Keighley, Yorkshire.
+While trading NWoBHM (New Wave of British Heavy Metal, for what it's worth) rarities recently, I was pleased to discover Dawnwatcher, from Keighley, Yorkshire.
 I'd been aware of the band since '81 or so, but had never heard them, so it came as a pleasant surprise to discover that they were an epic, keyboard-heavy outfit, (very) vaguely in the same area as early Magnum.
-It came as an even more pleasant surprise to hear a Mellotron on some 1979 demos, although I don't feel I can review this material, as it's never been commercially available.
-There are seven proper studio tracks on my disc, five of whose provenance I can trace, although it would be nice if this stuff was released officially at some point.
+It came as an even more pleasant surprise to hear a Mellotron on some 1979 demos, although I don't feel I can review this material here, as it's never been commercially available (SEE: bootlegs).
+There are seven proper studio tracks on my disc, five of whose provenance I can trace, although it would be nice if this stuff were to be officially released at some point.

 Jim Dawson (1974, 36.16) **/0

 Four Strong Winds